The Secret to Scar-Free Skin: Acne Scar Subcision in NYC

 Acne scar subcision Cost NYC

-The cost of an acne scar subcision in NYC depends on the extent of the scar subcision performed, surface area treated, and severity of scarring.
-In general, you can expect to pay anywhere from $1,500 to $2,500 per session.
-However, multiple sessions are usually required for optimum outcomes.
+The cost of an acne scar subcision in NYC depends on the anatomic location of treatment, extent of the scar subcision performed, surface area treated, and severity of scarring.
+On average, the cost of acne scar subcision range between $1,500 to $2,700 per session per area.
+Total cost per session will depend on how many areas are treated.
+Additional cost of hyaluronic acid filler may apply.
+Multiple sessions are usually required for optimum outcomes.

 Taking the Next Steps for Subcision